Young and Strong Program

 Picture

-Virtual Hangout for African American Young Breast Cancer Survivors
+Hangout for African American Young Breast Cancer Survivors and Thrivers

 YSC has partnered with For the Breast of Us to host a virtual hangout exclusively for African American adults with breast cancer to meet with their peers.